|Sub-category||Accreditation, Assessment and Other Academic Matters|

 3.6.
 As a Doctoral/Research university, the University will maintain an overall instructional load equivalent of five 3-semester-hour courses per year per 1.0 FTE.

 3.7.
-Colleges will produce at least the average student credit hours (SCH) per FTE assigned by the Academic Council (see section 3.2 above) to the respective units as defined by UNC General Administration.
+Colleges will produce at least the average student credit hours (SCH) per FTE assigned by the Academic Council (see section 3.2 above) to the respective units as defined by the current UNC Enrollment Change Funding Model.

 3.8.
 College, department and faculty workload and productivity requirements and assignments may vary in relation to overall assignment of duties, disciplinary standards, class sizes, contact hours, accreditation requirements, and productivity goals.

-3.10.
-As per Part VIII of the ECU Faculty Manual, the unit administrators annual performance evaluation of faculty members shall employ the criteria contained in the unit code approved by the Chancellor.
-The evaluation shall be based upon that years assigned duties and shall consider: teaching, research and creative activities, patient care, service, and other appropriate responsibilities.
+3.11.
+As per Part VIII of the ECU Faculty Manual, the unit administrator's annual performance evaluation of faculty members shall employ the criteria contained in the unit code approved by the Chancellor.
+The evaluation shall be based upon that year's assigned duties and shall consider: teaching, research and creative activities, patient care, service, and other appropriate responsibilities.
 The relative weight given to teaching, research/creative activity, and service in personnel decisions shall be determined by each unit code.
 In no case, however, shall service be weighed more heavily than either teaching or research/creative activity.

 4. Instructional Assignments and Other Responsibilities